MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailTrafficReport.md

 ```

 ### -EventType
 The EventType parameter filters the report by the event type.
+Valid values are:

+- AdvancedProtectionMalware
+- AtpGoodMail
+- BCL0 to BCL9
+- DLPMessages
+- EncryptionManual
+- EncryptionPolicy
+- Expire
+- GoodMail
+- Malware
+- NonSpam_AdditionalSpamFilterPassed
+- NonSpam_AllowList
+- NonSpam_BulkPassed
+- NonSpam_ContentScanPassed
+- NonSpam_ETRPassed
+- NonSpam_IntraOrg
+- NonSpam_IPAllowed
+- NonSpam_SafeSender
+- Receive
+- Spam_AdditionalSpamFiltered
+- Spam_BlockList
+- Spam_BulkFiltered
+- Spam_ContentScanFiltered
+- Spam_ETRFiltered
+- Spam_ETRFiltered
+- Spam_SenderBlocked
+- SpamContentFiltered
+- SpamDBEBFilter
+- SpamEnvelopeBlock
+- SpamIPBlock
+- SpoofMail
+- SpoofMailCompAuthResult
+- Submission_FN_EndUserSetting
+- TransportRuleMessages

-To view the complete list of valid values for this parameter, run the command: `Get-MailFilterListReport -SelectionTarget EventTypes`.
+To view the potential list of valid values for this parameter, run the command: `Get-MailFilterListReport -SelectionTarget EventTypes`.
 The event type you specify must correspond to the report.
 For example, you can only specify malware filter events for malware reports.

 You can specify multiple values separated by commas.